Why do Smart Candidates Lose? In this video, 5 Easily Avoided Mistakes that Fell the Election Campaigns of Talented, Smart People.

 To watch it is to see the raw power of words, a speech that forever altered the course of a city, and a shining example of leadership in a troubled time.
 May it inspire you to help heal a nation in pain.

-For serious candidates, future candidates, and those who want to help good people win an election, here is a video for you: 5 Strategic Steps to Victory in a political campaign.
-THE 5 steps all candidates must take on their route to power.
+For severe candidates, future candidates, and those who want to help good people win an election, here is a video: 5 Strategic Steps to Victory in a political campaign—these 5 steps all candidates must take on their route to power.